TIBCOSoftware/tp-helm-charts/docs/workshop/vCluster/README.md

 > This workshop has been certified and validated using vcluster chart version v0.22 and hostpathmapper chart version v0.2.0, ensuring that all instructions and commands are accurate and fully compatible.

 ---
-## Steps to install CP in vCluster
+## Steps to install a vCluster in existing EKS cluster

 In this step we will deploy a vCluster instance named cp-vcluster to the cp-vcluster namespace.
-This instance will provide a isolated and scalable Kubernetes environment for our CP components.
+This instance will provide a isolated and scalable Kubernetes environment for our CP components in the existing EKS cluster.
 Before proceeding with the above steps, ensure that you have an IAM role configured with the necessary SES permissions for sending emails.
 This IAM role will be used by the CP cluster to send emails.

 > [!IMPORTANT]
 > Update the cp-cluster.yaml file with the ARN of this IAM role to grant the required permissions.